Addition Teaching Resources

 - Plus Plan

-Practise using the bar model to add numbers within 100 with this set of task cards.
+Practise using the bar model to add numbers within 100 with this match-up activity.

 - Plus Plan